yanxi1231/xrwvm-fullstack_developer_capstone/README.md

 The Django backend acts as a gateway — it authenticates users, fetches dealership/review data from the Express API, enriches reviews with sentiment from the Flask microservice, and returns the combined response to the React frontend.

 ### Resume Bullet Points
+A microservices-based web application that allows users to browse car dealerships, read and post reviews, and view AI-powered sentiment analysis on each review.

+Django Gateway (Python) — Central backend serving as both an authentication server (user registration, login, sessions) and an API gateway that proxies requests to downstream services, enriching review data with sentiment before returning it to the client

 - **Built a full-stack car dealership review platform** using React, Django, Node.js/Express, MongoDB, and Flask, following a microservices architecture with 4 independently deployable services communicating via REST APIs
 - **Implemented NLP-powered sentiment analysis** using NLTK VADER as a Flask microservice, processing review text in real-time and classifying sentiment as positive, negative, or neutral